-The Program Narrative must respond to the solicitation (see Program-Specific Information on pages 4-6) and the Review Criteria (see pages 26-28) in the order given.
 The Program Narrative should be double-spaced, using a standard 12-point font (Times New Roman is preferred) with 1-inch margins, and should not exceed 12 pages.
 Number pages "1 of 12," "2 of 12," etc. Charts and graphs may be included in the narrative, and may be single-spaced and feature smaller fonts as necessary to present the included data.

-If the Program Narrative fails to comply with these length-related restrictions, BJA may consider such noncompliance in peer review and in final award decisions.
+If the Program Narrative fails to comply with these length restrictions, BJA may consider such noncompliance in peer review and in final award decisions.

-The following sections should be included as part of the Program Narrative5:
+The following sections should be included as part of the Program Narrative6: